benwinding/benw-blog/source/_posts/wave-power-generation-from-bicycle-parts.md

 # Advantages
 There are many advantages of using this invention to generate electricity:

-- Wave energy doesn't directly depend on sunlight.
+- Wave energy doesn't directly depend on sunlight/wind.
 Therefore it can potentially generate electricity 24/7
-- It's simple design, allows easier procurement and maintanence.
+- It's simple design, allows easier procurement and maintenance.
-- The one-way bearings can be sourced any bicycle.
+- The one-way bearings can be sourced on any bicycle.
-- The spindle-driven generator can easily be extracted from many existing machines.
+- The spindle-driven generator can easily be extracted from many existing electrical machines like a vacuum cleaner.
+- Can incrementally increase power, by adding more buoys.

+# Disadvantages

+There are a few disadvantages which should also be considered:

+- Having an exposed oscillating line heading out into the waves could be problematic.
+- There may be negative environmental effects on having this in the water.
+- Rust and corrosion is an ongoing problem
+- Steady power is not guaranteed.

+# Conclusion

+Personally, I think this is a great invention.
+It solves the problem effectively and components are easily sourced, making it an ideal way to generate power in developing countries.

+What are your thoughts on the invention?

 # References